DrDBanner/inmanage/readme.md

 ```

 Ensure to substitute the numbers with the correct timestamps/foldername.
-Now your insallation is in the last working state and you prevented downtime.
+Now your installation is in the last working state and you prevented downtime.

 ## Roadmap